Happy new year to all of our readers! Yes, both of you. This is a travel roundup so pay attention or something.

 With TripAdvisor and the power of the internet, it’s not hard to eat well nearly all the time.
 Emphasis on nearly.
 Sometimes, you end up in situations that go horribly wrong.
 It’s all part of the fun of travel…

-We have no photos of this meal, nor any explanation of what exactly it was that we ate, and that’s probably for the best.
+No photos of this meal exist, nor any explanation of what exactly it was that we ate, and that’s probably for the best.
 We consumed something, looking at a delightful view of a particularly grimy butcher’s shop across the road, while being served by an overly attentive man who obviously hadn’t had customers, or a grip on reality, for some time.
 Luckily, it was hilarious both at the time and in retrospect.
-And nobody died.

 Lion + Pheasant, Shrewsbury (UK)